xdeb-org/xdeb-install/README.md

-   sync, S       synchronize remote repositories search, s     search remote repositories for a package deb, apt, i   install a package from a remote repository url, u        install a package from a URL directly file, f       install a package from a local DEB file clean, c      cleanup temporary xdeb context root path, optionally the repository lists as well version, v    print the version of this tool help, h       Shows a list of commands or help for one command
+   sync, S       synchronize remote repositories search, s     search remote repositories for a package deb, apt, i   install a package from a remote repository file, f       install a package from a local DEB file or remote URL clean, c      cleanup temporary xdeb context root path, optionally the repository lists as well version, v    print the version of this tool help, h       Shows a list of commands or help for one command